shyamalschandra/Yankovinator-swift/README.md

 - Integration tests for parody generation
 - Keyword extraction tests

-**Note:** Integration tests require Ollama to be running.
+**Note:** Integration tests require Ollama to be running with the llama3.2:3b model installed.
 They will be skipped if Ollama is not available.

 ## Documentation